schwarzie2478/learning-az-204/docs/Concepts/Affinity Cookie.md

 | Homesite   | `VIEW[{url}][text(renderMarkdown)]`          |
 | MS Learn   | `VIEW[{ms-learn-url}][text(renderMarkdown)]` |

-[[Azure WebApp]] by default have ARR Affinity cookie enabled, this cookie pairs a client request to a specific server.
+[[Azure Web App]] by default have [[Application Request Routing|ARR]] [[Affinity]] cookie enabled, this cookie pairs a client request to a specific server.
 However, Azure Web Apps is a stateless platform and, in an environment, where we are scaling the Website across multiple instances, the ARR Affinity cookie will be bound to a specific server.
 In case, the server is no longer in rotation, then all the requests corresponding to the ARR Affinity cookie will fail.

 > [!important]
 > Disabling ARR cookies is a sustainable resolution for issues related to ARR Affinity cookies in scaled environments, where these cookies rely on the relationship with the worker machine they are paired with.